rgozim/omero-dsl/README.md

 To generate resource (single) files or source code (multiple files), start by adding a `resource { }` or `code { }` block to `dsl {}`.
 Inside the `resource` or `code` block you can add **one** or **more** inner blocks.
-Inner blocks that you add can be named anything you want and will result in gradle tasks being created with the prefix `generate[YOUR BLOCK NAME HERE]`.
+Inner blocks that you add can be named anything you want and will result in gradle org.openmicroscopy.dsl.tasks being created with the prefix `generate[YOUR BLOCK NAME HERE]`.

 Code Example: